 NETWORK FOR ASSURING FOOD INTEGRITY USING NON-DESTRUCTIVE SPECTRAL SENSORS (SENSORFINT)

-GENERAL GUIDANCE FOR APPLICANTS ON SHORT TERM SCIENTIFIC MISSIONS
+GENERAL GUIDANCE FOR APPLICANTS ON SHORT TERMS SCIENTIFIC MISSIONS

 Short-term scientific missions (STSM) are institutional visits that allow researchers (belonging to COST countries or Near Neighbour Countries (NNC)) to spend a limited period of time at an institute or laboratory within another COST country, accepted International Partner Country (IPC) / institution or International Organisation to foster collaboration and to perform empirical research.
 Participation of “Early Career Investigators” (ECI) in STSMs is particularly encouraged.
 The aim of STSM is to provide researchers with access to new research/new techniques relevant to SENSORFINT that may not be available in their own institution.
 By this means STSM can accelerate the development of SENSORFINT research, knowledge exchange and collaboration across COST countries as well as being an important component in the individual’s personal development.

 The timeframe for realisation of STSM: between April 15th 2023 and September 30th 2023.